jorobledo/sas_recommendation_model/README.md

 ## Download dataset
 The full dataset of virtual experiments at the KWS-1 beamline of the FRM-II reactor in Garching used in our paper is published in Zenodo and can be [downloaded here](https://zenodo.org/records/10119316).

+Instructions are explained for Linux.
+If on Mac or Windows, read the bash scripts and change them accordingly to your command line interface.

 - Download the KWS-1 virtual experiments dataset from zenodo by running:
 ```bash
 mkdir ./data